SkyLabs-Innovation-Group/SkyDrop/README.md

 To turn your links into QR codes, you can use the mobile app or our web app at https://encodeqr.hns.web3portal.com/ to convert text to QR codes (which can also be received by the mobile app).

-FAQ:

-My images won't load in app!
-Try selecting your portal under 'Portals' and tapping the API token field to log in again - restart the app after you're done.

 *Note: [Check here for known issues](https://github.com/SkyLabs-Innovation-Group/SkyDrop/issues?q=is%3Aissue+is%3Aopen+label%3A%22known+issues%22), you may submit bug reports and feature requests*